indigo-astronomy/indigo/indigo_docs/PROPERTY_MANIPULATION.md

 ### Getting Extended Property Information

-More information about properties, like types, permissions etc., can be obtained using **-e** switch with **list** or **list_state** command:
+More information about properties, like types, permissions, etc., can be obtained using **-e** switch with **list** or **list_state** command:
 ```
 ndigo@indigosky:~ $ indigo_prop_tool list -e "CCD Imager Simulator.CCD_EXPOSURE"